-Rayman Origins: Style Over SubstancePosted December 8, 2013 in: Uncategorized, Video Games
+Rayman Origins: Style Over SubstancePosted December 8, 2013

 The buzz around Rayman Origins at release was huge.
 People described it as an excellent platformer, whimsical, fun, important.
 With the release of Legends I realized I had a copy of Origins on the Wii, that had gone unplayed.
 This morning felt like the perfect time to try it out.
 Now about 3 hours later, the first ice level is finished and so am I.